-After spending 2 months (in total) on this incredible island we put together everything you need to know about the island of the Gods in our ultimate Bali itinerary.
+After spending 2 months (in total) on this incredible island we put together everything you need to know about the island of the Gods in this ultimate Bali itinerary.

-No matter if you are a first time visitor or lost your heart in Bali, as we did, this Bali itinerary includes all kind of facts you need for your perfect experience of the island.
+No matter if you are a first time visitor or lost your heart in Bali, as we did, this Bali itinerary includes all top sights and hidden gems for your perfect experience on the island.

 Stunning surf spots, endless rice terraces, incredible mountain views and impressive temples.